Executive Vice President,

 As Executive Vice President and Chief Administrative Officer of American Savings Bank (ASB), Beth Whitehead champions ASB’s employee experience with the goal of creating a great place to work.

 Beth also oversees ASB’s community advancement department, and is a tireless advocate for the community.
 Through her leadership, ASB provides extensive support to Hawai‘i schools and nonprofit organizations.
-She promotes volunteerism through the bank’s Seeds of Service program, a volunteer initiative that has contributed more than 36,000 volunteer hours to the community.
+She promotes volunteerism through the bank’s Seeds of Service program, a volunteer initiative that has contributed nearly 48,000 volunteer hours to the community.

 In addition, Beth is responsible for ASB’s Human Resources, Learning and Development, Communications, Government Affairs, Corporate Real Estate and Facilities, Legal, Compliance and Corporate Security teams.